 Always check the baggage criteria for each airline.
 Sometimes they will be sneaky and charge more to check a bag than the flight itself.

-Our 2 flights cost a total of US$ 291 for 2 people (or about US$ 150 per person) accounting for just short of 10% of our estimated target budget of US$ 3,000.
+Our 2 flights cost a total of $291 for 2 people accounting for just short of 10% of our estimated target budget of $3,000.
+This amounted to about US$ 150 per person.

-Getting around in Vietnam was one of our biggest gripes.
+Depending on where you want to go, getting around Vietnam can be difficult.
 Infrastructure and facilities need improving if Vietnam intends on growing its tourist economy.

 The long narrow country is most commonly traveled by train or sleeper bus.
 Personally, we chose to travel by sleeper bus because it was cheaper and more convenient over short distances.